PTNUSASATUINTIARTHA-DOKU/doku-woocommerce-plugin/README.md

 2. Credit Card
 3. Alfamart O2O

-**Jokul Checkout**
+**Checkout**
-Easily embed our well-crafted yet customizable Jokul payment page for your website.
+Easily embed our well-crafted yet customizable DOKU payment page for your website.
 With a single integration, you can start accepting payments on your web.
-With a single integration, Jokul Checkout allows you to accept payments from various Jokul payment channels.
+With a single integration, Checkout allows you to accept payments from various DOKU payment channels.

 ## How to Install

 1. Download the plugin from this Repository